-10-14-1 Definitions Purpose 10-14-2 Contact information required; information updates Definitions 10-14-3 Compliance with LawsShort-Term Rental Registration Required; Required Information; Penalties 10-14-4 Non Residential Usage by Short Term Rentals or Vacation Rentals Prohibited Compliance with laws; Standards and Operating Requirements; Health and Safety 10-14-5 Nonresidential Usage by Short-Term Rentals or Vacation Rentals Prohibited 10-14-6 Enhanced Penalties
+10-14-1 Definitions Purpose 10-14-2 Contact information required; information updates Definitions 10-14-3 Compliance with LawsShort-Term Rental Registration Required; Required Information 10-14-4 Non-Residential Usage by Short-Term Rentals or Vacation Rentals Prohibited Compliance with Laws; Non-Residential Usage and Other Prohibitions 10-14-5 Standards and Operating Requirements; Health and Safety 10-14-6 Enhanced Penalties

-SECTION 8.
+SECTION 10.
 The following sections of Chapter 10 (Offenses), Article 10-14 (Short-Term Rentals Responsible Party Requirements and Other Violations) are hereby amended as follows (deletions shown as strikethroughs and additions shown in bold type):

-Section 10-14-1 DefinitionsPurpose
+Section 10-14-1 Definitions Purpose

-This Article is adopted to protect the peace, health, safety, and welfare of the Town's residents and visitors by enacting reasonable regulations that mitigate the harmful abuses common to the short-term rental of residential property within the Town while preserving property owners' rights to rent their property in a manner that does not disturb the peace or harm the health, safety, or general welfare of the public.
-Such harmful abuses deplete law enforcement resources and can leave other areas of the Town with compromised levels of police protection so as to create a significant threat to the safety of both citizens and police officers alike.
-The regulations herein reasonably allow the Town to more accurately evaluate how many emergency, law enforcement, and other resources need be available to protect the peace, health, safety, and welfare of the Town's residents and visitors.
+This Article is adopted to protect the peace, health, safety, and welfare of the Town's residents and visitors by enacting reasonable regulations that mitigate the harmful abuses common to the short-term rental of residential property within the Town while preserving property owners' rights to rent their property in a manner that does not disturb the peace or harm public health, public safety, or general public welfare.
+Such harmful abuses deplete law enforcement and public safety resources and can leave other areas of the Town with compromised levels of police protection so as to create a significant threat to the safety of both citizens and police officers alike.
 The inclusion of a specific regulation or reference to the Town Code in this chapter does not imply the exclusion of any other applicable law.